semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-examples.md

 Where `ExampleException` is thrown, it is also good to find `BadRequest`, because `BadRequest` is a child of `ExampleException`.
 Unlike Semgrep OSS, Semgrep can find `BadRequest`.
 Since Semgrep uses information from all the files in the directory it scans, it detects `BadRequest` and finds both thrown exceptions.

-:::tip Try it out
-If you are following in the cloned [Semgrep testing repository](https://github.com/semgrep/semgrep-pro-tests), in the `docs/class_inheritance` directory, try the following commands to test the difference:
+If you are following along with the cloned [Semgrep testing repository](https://github.com/semgrep/semgrep-pro-tests), in the `docs/class_inheritance` directory, try the following commands to test the difference:

 1. Run Semgrep OSS:
     ```sh